Python

 If you are new to python, get your hands on the tutorials of the following important libraries to get started.

-An easy way to get a Python environment for analysis of PIConGPU data up and running is to download and install Miniconda
+An easy way to get a Python environment for analysis of PIConGPU data up and running is to download and install Micromamba

-and set up a conda environment with the help of this conda environment file
+and set up a Micromamba environment with the help of this Micromamba environment file

 https://gist.github.com/steindev/d19263d41b0964bcecdfb1f47e18a86e